Tina hastily pulled her hand and stood back.

 ‘Hmm, but a princess one would do too’, Ela amended reasonably.

 ‘Yes.
-But still, a fairy one is nicer!’
+Still, a fairy one is nicer!’